AWS Client VPN connection and traffic flow handling

-If authentication is successful, a secure SSL VPN connection is established between the client's machine and the AWS Client VPN endpoint and an IP address is dynamically assigned to the client local machine's virtual adapter from the designated "Client IPv4 CIDR" address range.
+If authentication is successful, a secure SSL channel is established between the client's machine and the AWS Client VPN endpoint and an IP address is dynamically assigned to the client local machine's virtual adapter from the designated "Client IPv4 CIDR" address range.

 The AWS Client VPN endpoint also pushes other configurations such as DNS and routing information to the client machine.
 Routing information depends on whether "Split-tunnel" is enabled or disabled.
 If enabled, all routes in the AWS Client VPN endpoint's route table are pushed to the client's local routing table.
 If disabled, a “0.0.0.0/0” route is pushed to the client's local routing table, making the Client VPN interface as default for all traffic from the local machine.

-After the client connection is established, user can initiate traffic to the target resource through the established VPN connection.
-This traffic will be sent on SSL Tunnel in encrypted format which gets decrypted at the Client VPN Endpoint.
+After the client connection is established, user can initiate traffic to the target resource through the established secure channel in encrypted format which gets decrypted at the Client VPN Endpoint.